 3. Obtain court permission from the bankruptcy court to proceed with your personal injury claim and for your personal injury lawyer to be approved as counsel for you in the case.

 If you have been injured and have a personal injury claim in Georgia and you also have a bankruptcy case in Georgia, you should speak to an attorney about the matters.
 It can be quite complex, and you do not want to lose your personal injury claim by failing to properly disclose it to the bankruptcy court.
-For more information, please call the Law Offices of Dixon Davis LLC at 404-767-6161 for a free consultation.
+For more information, please call The Davis Injury Firm at 404-593-2620 for a consultation.